-#6 There are no breaks during the classes… So if you wants to go to the bathroom you just stand up and walk out
+#6 There are no breaks during the classes… So if you want to go to the bathroom you just stand up and walk out

 #7 You will need your student ID every time you enter or leave the university

-It might just be that this control of everybody entering and leaving the university hasn’t arrived to little trusting Denmark.
-So, for me it was something have had to get used to at first.
-Everytime I entered or exited the university I had to scan my student ID, and if I forgot it at home I had to ask the reception permission to enter, and they would check my name in the student database.
-At Copenhagen Business School you just enter, and only use your student ID for exams, printing stuff or the library.
+It might just be that this control of everybody entering and leaving the university hasn’t arrived at little trusting Denmark.
+So, for me, it was something have had to get used to at first.
+Every time I entered or exited the university I had to scan my student ID, and if I forgot it at home I had to ask the reception permission to enter, and they would check my name in the student database.
+At Copenhagen Business School you just enter, and only use your student ID for exams, printing stuff, or the library.

 #8 You will be confused about their grading scale